-Americans waste a staggering amount of food every year--according to the website www.worldfooddayusa.org, 30-40% of our food supply is wasted.
-30-40%!
-I have to believe that this starts with what we're buying--because if we were buying wisely, we wouldn't be wasting nearly as much food as we do!
+Americans waste a staggering amount of food every year--according to the USDA website, more than one-third of our food supply is wasted.
+It only makes sense that this phenomenal amount of waste starts with what we're buying--because if we were buying wisely, we wouldn't be wasting nearly as much food as we do.

-If you want to save money on food and waste less of it, knowing how to make a grocery list is a great place to start.
+Meal planning and prepping are all the rage now, and they will certainly help you plan ahead.
+But if you want to save money on food and waste less of it, knowing how to make a grocery list is also a great thing to work at.

 How to Make a Grocery List: The Categories

 I used to be a terrible food waster.
 I love to cook, and that was always my main focus: the cooking.
 New recipes, challenging recipes, recipes I saw on a cooking show or site; I didn't really care what I had in the house or how full the fridge was.
 If I wanted to make something I didn't have ingredients for, I went out and bought them.
 No big deal, even if it meant the fridge was waaaay too full for the two of us to possibly eat all its contents before they went bad.
 Sometimes I'd feel a twinge of guilt, but mostly I just avoided thinking about it at all and did what I wanted to do.

 Then, a couple of years ago, this changed.
 One day, I found some chicken soup in the back of the fridge--really good homemade chicken soup, which is one of our favorite meals.
 It was so slimy and smelly that it took me awhile to even figure out what it was!
 So gross!

 I was disgusted with myself for being so wasteful.
 After that, I challenged myself to become better at using up what was in the fridge, to re-imagine leftovers, and to be really disciplined about buying, eating, and saving food.